ziggyzaddy/BasketWeaver/Documentation/OPTIMIZATION_2025_JAN.md

 ## Optimization - Startup:
 ### Asynchronous Logging - `ModTek.Features.Logging.MTLoggerAsyncQueue`
 Identification:
-- ModTek asynchronous processing was improved with better optimized code
+- ModTek asynchronous processing was improved with better optimized code.
-- Faster dispatching and moving formatting off-main reduced was required
+- Faster dispatching and moving formatting off-main reduces impact on single-threaded Unity game thread.
+- Some fixes addressed regressions from previous performance optimization efforts.
 - Increased logging warranted ModTek to also be asynchronous for performance concerns and future redirect of logging from IRBTModUtils to ModTek.

 Fix: